freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/gettingStarted_SysAdmins.md

 ---
 layout: page
-title: Getting Started for System Administrators
+title: Getting started for System Administrators
 dropdown: Knowledge Base, FREME for System Administrators
 pos: 4.19
 ---

+# Getting started for System Administrators

 To get an overview of the architecture of FREME, have a look at [the freme architecture article](../freme-for-developers/overview-of-the-freme-architecture.html).
 A short description how FREME is set up and started can be found [here](../freme-for-sysadmins/start-and-run-freme.html).